sourcegraph/handbook/content/engineering/distribution/goals.md

 ### [Improve internal deployment pipeline UX](https://github.com/orgs/sourcegraph/projects/96)

-Our existing deployment pipelines to our Sourcegraph instances (such as Sourcegraph Cloud) has several usability problems - for example, it is hard for engineers to identify when a commit was deployed to an environment or which deployment is currently running in a particular environment.
+Our existing deployment pipelines to our Sourcegraph instances (such as Sourcegraph Cloud) has several usability problems - for example, it is hard for engineers to identify when a commit on `sourcegraph/sourcegraph` was deployed to an environment or which deployment is currently running in a particular environment.
 We want to improve the deployment experience, making sure we can deploy with confidence and can easily understand in which stage of the pipeline a change currently is.

 - **Status**: Not started. _Estimated: FY22-Q1_
 - **Outcomes**: